outoftune266/09-README-Generator/README.md

 ## Installation
 ```
 Requires Node.js.
-Run "npm install" from the command line to install denpendencies
+Run "npm install" from the command line to install dependencies
 ```

 ## Usage
 ```
-Use as you see fit
+With Node.js installed, run "node index.js" in the command line inside of the repo directory.
+User will be prompted with a series of questions about the project to generate the markdown file.
+Once completed the application with save the generated file as "GIMMEREADME.md"
 ```

 ## License